GregorioMartinez/resume-generator/README.md

 ### Credits
-[jsonresume-theme-onepage](https://github.com/ainsleyc/jsonresume-theme-onepage) is used as the only template.
+[jsonresume-theme-onepage](https://github.com/ainsleyc/jsonresume-theme-onepage) is the template used in `templates/template.tpl`